upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 ## Prepare the heap

+Start with a deck of 52 cards.

+Remove three Kings.

+For two players, remove three Aces, two 2s, and one 3.
+For three players, remove two Aces, and one 2.
+For four players, remove one Ace.

-Shuffle the deck of 52 playing cards, and deal them face down as 25 mini piles arranged in a 5x5 grid.
-Doesn't matter if the piles have different numbers of cards.
+Shuffle the remaining deck, and deal them face down as 9 mini piles arranged in a 3x3 grid.
+Doesn't matter that the piles have different numbers of cards.
 Turn over the top card of each pile to be face up and, later, any time the top card is taken from a pile, ensure the revealed card is face up.

 ![An example heap](/assets/img/greedy-devils/P1080042w800.JPG)

-The value of the top card in each of 5x5 piles represents the height above bedrock of the heap at that location.
+The value of the top card in each of the piles represents the height above bedrock of the heap at that location.
 Aces are low, Kings are high (literally).

-You start next to the heap, and can move alongside or onto the heap.
+You start next to the heap, on bedrock, and can move alongside or onto the heap.

 ## Your pouch

 As you scramble across the heap, you can pick up cards to put in your pouch.
 It can hold a maximum of 5 cards, and you must immediately DISCARD any excess cards.

-Your pouch cards are laid out in front you, face up, visible to all the other players at all times, except when you are fighting.
+Your pouch cards are laid out in front you, face up, visible to all the other players at all times, except when you are selecting a card for fighting.

 Each card in your pouch can be considered as food (if smaller than 6), or a weapon to be used in a fight (bigger is better).
 To win, you will need one of each of the possible food values (Ace,2,3,4,5) in your pouch.
 Furthermore, the cards in your possession 'leach' into you, affecting your capabilities.